-- "Disc golf is inclusive, easy, inexpensive, family friendly, and loads of fun for all ages." - "Additional aquatic facilities, specifically a 50m pool and better maintenance of current pools."
-"We have taking other trails in Augura [and] would like to see these continue to be - "We love taking advantage of the trails in Aurora [and] would like to see these continue to be developed." - "Would also like to see more washrooms at parks [open year-round].
+- "Disc golf is inclusive, easy, inexpensive, family friendly, and loads of fun for all ages." - "Additional aquatic facilities, specifically a 50m pool and better maintenance of current pools." - "We love taking advantage of the trails in Aurora [and] would like to see these continue to be developed." - "Would also like to see more washrooms at parks [open year-round].
 With small kids, it's important to have access to washrooms when spending the day outside being active in the community." - "Need more children's swimming options and upgrades to older playgrounds." - "The Town needs additional Class A softball/baseball diamonds."